 - The vacuum chamber is secured and the air pumped out of it to achieve the necessary partial or full vacuum required by the customer specification

-- If necessary, test welds are preformed to check for proper beam alignment and focus, beam power, weld penetration and overall quality of the weld.
+- If necessary, test welds are performed to check for proper beam alignment and focus, beam power, weld penetration and overall quality of the weld.
 Parameters are adjusted as needed, and continually monitored during all welder operations.

 - If it is a production weld cycle, the welding operator initiates the CNC table programming and Electron Beam firing cycle.
 The parts are then Electron Beam welded.